Summer School: UniCOAST

 As a special possibility for interconnection, it is planned to also enable an exchange with participants of the Wadden Sea Day, a conference of professionals working within the thematic area of the Wadden Sea.

 Program Dates: The Summer School will be held at the facilities of Senckenberg am Meer in Wilhelmshaven, Germany.
-It is planned for the duration of one week, with arrivals on Sunday, the 23rd of August 2020 and departures on Friday, the 28th of August 2020.
+It is planned for the duration of one week, with arrivals on the Sunday before and departures on Friday.
+The new event is planned for summer 2021, specific dates will be given as soon as possible.
 The location provides close proximity to the Wadden Sea as a diverse and promising investigation area.
 Accommodation will be provided at the Senckenberg am Meer facilities.

 Qualification: UniCOAST addresses MSc and PhD students as well as young professionals (minimum requirement: bachelors degree) with a focus on topics related to coastal issues, especially in the areas of field- and laboratory studies or computational simulation.
 Admissions are limited to applicants from europe due to travel restrictions connected to the COVID-19 pandemic.